The Golden Boy of Pye Corner

 Also see . . .

 1. Great Fire of London (Wikipedia).
 "The Great Fire of London was a major conflagration that swept through the central parts of the English city of London from Sunday, 2 September to Wednesday, 5 September 1666.
 The fire gutted the medieval City of London inside the old Roman city wall.
 It threatened but did not reach the aristocratic district of Westminster, Charles II's Palace of Whitehall, and most of the suburban slums.
 It consumed 13,200 houses, 87 parish churches, St Paul's Cathedral, and most of the buildings of the City authorities.
-It is estimated to have destroyed (Submitted on December 11, 2017.)
+It is estimated to have destroyed the homes of 70,000 of the City's 80,000 inhabitants."
+(Submitted on December 11, 2017.)

 2. The Golden Boy of Pye Corner (Historic UK).
 (Submitted on December 11, 2017.)

 Credits.
 This page was last revised on December 11, 2017.
-This page originally submitted on December 11, 2017, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 87 times since then and 6 times this year.
+It was originally submitted on December 11, 2017, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 125 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on December 11, 2017, by Andrew Ruppenstein of Sacramento, California.